vaginessa/InkOwl/README.md

 The tag name is the base of the app and the tumblr address is your tumblr.</p>

 <p>The tag name is used to filter the posts from the tumblr address of choice and in that post the searchable <br />
 tags are inserted separated by commas.

 <p>TO-DO:</p>
-* Try to make the app look nice
+* Try to make the app look nice (We need UI tweaks)
-* Load more in the "tattoo list"
+* Add "About" in the menu options action bar
-* Tablet version with panel fragments
 * Let's try testing our app

 ...to be continued